Chemotherapy for liver cancer

 How chemotherapy is given

-You usually have chemotherapy on one or more days, followed by a rest period of a few weeks.
+Your doctor or nurse will tell you how you will have chemotherapy.
+You usually have chemotherapy on 1 or more days, followed by a rest period of a few weeks.
 This is called a cycle of treatment.

 The rest period lets your body recover from the side effects before you start your next treatment cycle.
 Your doctor or nurse will tell you how many cycles of treatment you will have.

 Side effects of chemotherapy